envisioning/vocab/vocab/Persistency.md

 ---
 category: ARCH, IMPL
+generality:
+- 0.765
+- 0.75
+- 0.735
+- 0.72
+- 0.705
+- 0.69
+- 0.675
 slug: persistency
 summary: Persistent storage and retrieval of generated data and learned behaviors to maintain a model's performance and ensure its utility over time.
 title: Persistency
 ---